Advocacy

 SHLEAC formed in June 2021 to raise awareness through leadership, education and consultation of the need, importance, and place of spiritual care in mental health care.
 SHLEAC will achieve this by contributing to the Victorian Mental Health Reform process via the principles of co-design and co-production.

-As the host organisation, Spiritual Health Association welcomes the expertise and guidance from the advisory committee members Evan Bichara, Maria Dimopoulous and Kevin Treloar.
+As the host organisation, SHA welcomes the expertise and guidance from the advisory committee members Evan Bichara, Maria Dimopoulous, Tess Marotta and Betty Do.
 The committee is led by SHA's Mental Health Leader, Jenny Greenham.

 View the SHLEAC Vision and Statement of Purpose.